Architecting AI-Agent Design Workflows

 "result": "PR #432 opened in 'main' repository"

-3. The Generation Phase: Use a model like Gemini Pro (v2026) to translate the visual data into a functional React or Vue component.
+- The Generation Phase: Use a multimodal model (Gemini or Claude) to translate the visual data into a functional React or Vue component.

 Code Snippet: Agent Prompting Architecture